mohamedsaif/IoT-Hub-Gateway/README.md

 ## Azure services required
 To deploy the platform, you will need the following Azure Services provisioned:
 - AKS Cluster with appropriate size (load test done with 20K concurrent devices with 8 D8s worker nodes)
-- Service Bus Name Space (standard or premium based on expected load) with at least one topic named [d2c-messages]
+- Service Bus Name Space (standard or premium based on expected load) with at least one topic named [d2c-messages] with shared access signature to be used by the platform
 - IoT Hub with appropriate scale (load test done with 5 units of S2 but experienced several throttling due to reaching the limits.
 If this a problem consider using S3 instead)

 ## AKS Deployment